OMAS-IIIF/oldaplib/docs/data_organization.md

   example the SwissBritNet might use `https://swissbritnet.ch/`.
 OLDAP may assign automatically a UUID-based URN as projectIri.
   **NOTE**: *The projectIri is immutable and may not be changed after creation.
 There choose it carefully!*
-- `projectShortName`: The *projectShortName* is a [NCName](/python_docstrings/datatypes#oldaplib.src.helpers.datatypes.NCName) that should be a somewhat meaningful shortname for the project.
+- `projectShortName`: The *projectShortName* is a [NCName](/python_docstrings/xsd/xsd_ncname) that should be a somewhat meaningful shortname for the project.
 This shortname will be used as `prefix` for all project specific elements in RDF.
-For the SwissBritNet we could choose the projectShortName `sbn`.
+E.g., or the SwissBritNet we could choose the projectShortName `sbn`.
-- `namespaceIri`: The `namespaceIri` is a valid IRI that ends with a `#` or `/` character.
+- `namespaceIri`: The `namespaceIri` is a valid IRI that must end with a `#` or `/` character.
 It is in combination with the *projectShortName* used to define prefixes: `PREFIX 'projectShortName': <'namespaceIRI'>`.
 For our example let's assume a *namespaceIri* `https://swissbritnet.ch/namespace#`.
 THus, a prefix definition would look like `PREFIX sbn: <https://swissbritnet.ch/namespace#>`.
-- `label`: Informative data containing the human readable name of the Project, e.g. "SwissBritNet"
+- `label`: Informative data containing the human readable name of the Project, e.g. "SwissBritNet".
+You can add several language specific labels (but only one per language)
-- `comment`: Informative data containing a brief description of the project, it's purpose etc.
+- `comment`: Informative data containing a brief description of the project, it's purpose etc. You can add language specific comments (one per language)
 - `projectStart`: Informative data containing the date whe the project has started/will start.
+The date must have the format `YYYY-MM-DD`.
+If no `projectStart^is given, the current date is picked.
 - `projectEnd`: Informative data containing the date whe the project will be finished.
+This is an optional element that also has the format `YYYY-MM-DD` and indicates when the project will end.
+It must be after the `projectStart`date!

-For each project, **3** *named graphs* will be used:
+For each project, **4** *named graphs* will be used (where `[projectShortName]`will be replaced by the actual
+projectShortName:

-- `projectShortName:shacl`: This graph contains all the SHACL definition of the project specific data modeling
+- `[projectShortName]:shacl`: This graph contains all the SHACL definition of the project specific data modeling
-- `projectShortName:onto`: This graph contains the OWL ontology definition in order to allow reasoning on the projects data
+- `[projectShortName]:onto`: This graph contains the OWL ontology definition in order to allow reasoning on the projects data
+- `[projectShortName]:lists`: This graph contains all the hierarchical lists (theasauri) associated with the given project
-- `projectShortName:data`: This graphs contains al the projects data
+- `[projectShortName]:data`: This graphs contains al the projects data

 ### System Project

-The *System Project* (IRI: `omas:SystemProject`) is a special project that is required for OLDAP to implement authentication, user management and access control.
+The *System Project* (IRI: `oldap:SystemProject`, projectShortName: `oldap`) is a special project that is required for OLDAP to implement authentication, user management and access control.
 It contains all the necessary data models and data for this purpose, again  in specific named graphs.
-It uses the following `http://omas.org/base#` as *namespaceIri* and `omas` as *projectShortName*.
+It uses the following `http://oldap.org/base#` as *namespaceIri* and `oldap` as *projectShortName*.
 The following named graphs are used:

-- `omas:shacl`: Contains the SHACL definition for system specific data models.
+- `oldap:shacl`: Contains the SHACL definition for system specific data models.
-- `omas:onto`: Contains the OWL declarations
+- `oldap:onto`: Contains the OWL declarations
-- `omas:admin`: Contains all data (instances of system classes) that are necessary for OLDAP to function properly.
+- `oldap:admin`: Contains all data (instances of system classes) that are necessary for OLDAP to function properly.

 ***IMPORTANT***: **Data and definitions from the system project must never be changed directly in the